 He shuffles his way forward, completely unsure of where he is going and what is ahead of him.
 In a moment, he remembers to follow the line and he drops to his hands and knees and feels around for it.
 Instantly he feels something hitting him from behind, and then a cursing directed to him to get out of the way.
 A foot steps on the back of his leg... for the rest of this important article click here.

-Editor's favorite quote on Leadership - "The Key To Successful Leadership Is Influence, Not Authority."
+(Another guest columnist that will be publishing a series of post for us to think about and discuss) Editor's favorite quote on Leadership - "The Key To Successful Leadership Is Influence, Not Authority."

 The Leader Always Sets the Trail for Others to FollowLeadership 101: